DataTalksClub/datatalksclub.github.io/_courses/2021-winter-ml-zoomcamp.md

       content:
         - point 1
       due: 2021-09-12 12:00:00
-  - title: "Lesson 2: Machine Learning for Regression"
+  - title: "Machine Learning for Regression"
     subtitle: "Predicting the price of a car"
     start: 2021-09-13 17:00:00
     content: